danhje/dotfiles/README.md

 # `dotfiles`

 I use zsh on my Mac, but also have to use bash on other systems from time to time.
 This repo is my attempt at creating a dotfile schema that provides a similar experience across different shells and OSes, and at the same time allows for local and shell-specific modifications.
-It can be installed with a one-liner to make
+It can be installed and updated with a one-liner to make the process of updating to the latest config as quick as possible.

 ## Usage